 8 ‘Hear, O Joshua, the high priest, You and your companions who sit before you, For they are a wondrous sign; For behold, I am bringing forth My Servant the BRANCH.
 9 For behold, the stone That I have laid before Joshua: Upon the stone are seven eyes.
 Behold, I will engrave its inscription,’ Says the Lord of hosts, ‘And I will remove the iniquity of that land in one day.
 10 In that day,’ says the Lord of hosts, ‘Everyone will invite his neighbor Under his vine and under his fig tree.’ “

-Verses 8-10 place the leadership of Joshua, the high priest, in the restoration of Israel, which will cumulate in the second coming of the Messiah.
-Joshua will be a symbol of things to come, such as the cleansing of the nation of Israel.
+Verses 8-10 place the leadership of Joshua the high priest in the restoration of Israel, which will cumulate in the Second Coming of the Messiah.
+Joshua would be a symbol of things to come, such as the cleansing of the nation of Israel.
 This section promises an ultimate High Priest.

 ‘Hear [listen], O Joshua, the high priest,

 The word “hear” emphasizes the importance of this message to Joshua.
 The high priest was the person who primarily represented Israel to God.
 He went into the presence of God once a year, into the holy of holies.
 He did this on the Day of Atonement, Yom Kippur.
 He could enter only by blood sacrifice.